Abdul Hamid Khorasani

-Abdul Hamid Khorosani (عبدالحمید خراسانی), known as Nasser Badri (ناصر بدری), is a Taliban military commander from Panjshir.
+Abdul Hamid Khorasani (عبدالحمید خراسانی) is an Afghan Taliban military general.
+He was initially associated with the Panjshir resistance to the Taliban but defected in 2021 and killed several National Resistance Front (NRF) figures in the republican insurgency in Afghanistan.

+Khorasani is known for his fierce rhetoric against perceived opponents of the Taliban, including Iran, Pakistan and Tajikistan.

 Life

-Born in Anaba District, Khorasani was raised in Khair Khāna neighborhood in Kabul.
+Born in Anaba District, Khurasani was raised in Khair Khāna neighborhood in Kabul.

 Islamic Republic of Afghanistan

-Khorosani began his career by becoming a police officer and later he was fired from the position.
+Khurasani began his career by becoming a police officer and later he was fired from the position.
 He then led the Nahzat-e-Islami Muqawomat movement.
 Ministry of Interior Affairs put him on the wanted list for murder, extortion, hostage-taking, and drug smuggling, an accusation that he denied.
 On 9 January 2019, the police tried to arrest him by laying siege to his house but the attempt failed.
-Afghan security forces arrested Khorosani on 25 June 2019 in Kabul for attempting violence attack in a demonstration.
+Afghan security forces arrested Khurasani on 25 June 2019 in Kabul for attempting violence attack in a demonstration.
 During imprisonment, he established a contact with Haqqani network.
 Shortly after, he was released and expressed regret for his action.
 Afterward, he posted a video on YouTube and Twitter, saying:I would die but not surrender to the Taliban's.
-Panjsher is my home and every Talib that steps here will die.
+Panjshir is my home and every Talib that steps here will die.